ActiveMargins/DCouttsWeb/content/post/2021-01-21-strat-stat-project/index.md

 ## What's happening with stRat stat in 2021

+### A graphic log digitizer-focused publication
-Zane and the original tool authors at Shell, along with Zane's group at CSM, have been very welcoming to my implementation of the tool in R. Zane has been spearheading a project that takes the export .csv from stRat stat or the Matlab Digitizer produce visualizations that aid in understanding the heterogeneity at a bed or facies level.
+Zane and the original tool authors at Shell and Mathworks, along with Zane's group at CSM, have been very welcoming to my implementation of the tool in R. Zane has been spearheading a project that takes the export .csv from stRat stat or the Matlab Digitizer produce visualizations that aid in understanding the heterogeneity at a bed or facies level.
 We're currently working on a manuscript so keep your eye's peeled for that!

+### Predicting sedimentary environments from digitized logs
+I've been toying with the idea of ditigizing a wide variety of stratigraphic sections from various sedimentary environments, to see how well they can be identified by machine learning algorithms.
+The model could then be used in exploration scenarios where the core is logged by geologist - interprations are made, then double checked against a library of global analogs.
+If you're interested in this, let me know.